-Why is retrieval practice such an important learning technique for the classroom?
-In this blog, we explore the theory and practice of retrieval practice.
+Why should retrieval practice be an integral learning technique for the classroom?

 What is Retrieval Practice?